Crouching Tiger, Hidden Dragon: China of the imagination

-The story is set during the Qing dynasty (1644–1912), but it does not specify an exact time.
+The story is set in 1778, during the 43rd year of the reign of the Qianlong Emperor of the Qing dynasty (1644–1912).
+This date is only mentioned in the film on documents written in Chinese on screen, never explicitly pointed out.
 Lee sought to present a "China of the imagination" rather than an accurate vision of Chinese history.
 At the same time, Lee also wanted to make a film that Western audiences would want to see.
 Thus, the film is shot for a balance between Eastern and Western aesthetics.

-There are some scenes showing uncommon artistry for the typical martial arts film such as an airborne battle among wispy bamboo plants.
+Some scholars have interpreted this approach as a strategy that enabled the film to appeal simultaneously to Western audiences seeking an imagined China and Chinese audiences familiar with wuxia traditions.

 Production

 The film was adapted from the novel Crouching Tiger, Hidden Dragon by Wang Dulu, serialized between 1941 and 1942 in Qingdao Xinmin News.
 The novel is the fourth in a sequence of five.
-In the contract reached between Columbia Pictures and Ang Lee and Hsu Li-kong, they agreed to invest US$6 million in filming, but the stipulated recovery amount must be more than six times before the two parties will start to pay dividends.
+In the contract reached between Columbia Pictures, Ang Lee and Hsu Li-kong, they agreed to invest US$6 million in filming, but the stipulated recovery amount must be more than six times before the two parties will start to pay dividends.
+Production involved five different countries, Ang Lee produced the film through United China Vision, a Taiwanese company he created with fellow producers Bill Kong (Edko Films in Hong Kong) and Hsu Li Kong (Zoom Hunt Productions in Taiwan).
+Lee's company created a subsidiary in the British Virgin Islands and a limited-liability corporation in New York.
+The privately owned Asia Union Film and Entertainment and the state-run China Film Co-Production Corporation, two mainland Chinese companies were brought in to help.
+Once location filming and Beijing studio shooting were completed, the soundtrack was recorded in Shanghai, post-production looping took place in Hong Kong, and the film was edited and completed in New York.